 My interest arises from my paternal grandmother, Louisa Pluck (1872-1965).
 I have been able to trace her origins back through a succession of Plucks, and then Pluckroses, to William Pluckrose who, together with his wife Ann Brewster, raised a family of at least six children in Ickleton, Cambridgeshire, from about 1600 onwards.
 They would be my 9 x great grandparents.

 It wasn't until I discovered that my family line had changed from Pluckrose to Pluck at sometime around 1660, that I realised that I ought also to collect all references to Pluckrose.
 So it was that, when I set up my database, I had a fair number of Plucks and a few early Pluckroses, but not so many Pluckroses post-1800.
-However, thanks to the input from fellow Pluck and Pluckrose researchers almost 40% of the current database consists of Pluckroses.
+However, thanks to the input from fellow Pluck and Pluckrose researchers (and untold hours connected to Ancestry) the current database now reflects the true proportions of Plucks and Pluckroses.

 Click here if you want to learn more about the name-change and the distribution of the names Pluckrose and Pluck.

-Historical Plucks and PluckrosesThe History section now has over 400 entries ranging in date from 1216 to today.
-The earlier entries, in particular, provide an insight into the day-to-day life, and origins, of the Pluckroses and the Plucks, much of it from normally inaccessible records.
+Historical Plucks and PluckrosesThe History section now has 636 entries ranging in date from 1216 to today.
+The earlier entries, in particular, provide an insight into the day-to-day life, and origins, of the Pluckroses and the Plucks, much of it from normally difficult to access records.

 Finally, please do not overlook the Miscellany section which has an interesting selection of topics of various aspects of the life of the Pluckroses and Plucks.